AlaminIslam-14/mern-playground/html_assignment/README.md

 # 🌐 HTML Assignment Challenge

+✨ _Mastering HTML one challenge at a time — from structure to interactivity!_

 This project showcases **10 fundamental and practical HTML challenges** — each crafted to strengthen core web development skills.
 From semantic layout and multimedia embedding to forms, tables, and product listings — this project demonstrates a solid foundation in modern HTML structure and best practices.